xoolive/traffic/readme.md

 ```

 **Warning:** `cartotools` and `shapely` have strong dependencies to dynamic
 libraries which may not be available on your system by default.

 Before reporting an issue, please try to use an Anaconda environment.
 Other
+installations (You may check them in the `.travis.yml` configuration file.)
-installations may work but the Anaconda way proved to cause much less issues.
+should work but the Anaconda way proved to work smoothly.

 ```
 conda install cartopy shapely